-13 MTH FM Trainmaster Diesel Operating Manual Event 5: (Forward) The operator now interrupts the transformer throttle again to enter the next reverse unit phase; Forward.
-FYS confirms to the operator that it has entered the Forward phase by playing a radio messagne followed by the freight car door closing.
-Within 2 seconds of the door closing, the locomotive bell begins chiming.
-After approximately 8 chimes of the bell, the Interrupt Throttle To engine begins moving in the forward phase Enter The Next Phase Clunn with the bell continuing to ring another 8 chimes before automatically turning off.
-Once the bell turns off, the operator regains Listen For The Sound control of the transformer whistle and bell Of Box Door Closing buttons and can ring the bell or blow the whistle as usual.
+Event 5: (Forward) The operator now interrupts the transformer throttle again to enter the next reverse unit phase; Forward.

+FYS confirms to the operator that it has entered the Forward phase by playing a radio message followed by the freight car door closing.
+Within 2 seconds of the door closing, the locomotive will give two or three whistle blasts depending on leaving direction.
+Followed by the bell chiming.
+After approximately 8 chimes of the bell, the engine begins moving in the forward phase with the bell continuing to ring another 8 chimes before automatically turning off.
+Once the bell turns off, the operator regains control of the transformer whistle and bell buttons and can ring the bell or blow the whistle as usual.

-Note: When entering the Forward phase of FYS, it is important to set the transformer throttle at a high enough setting that will allow the engine to begin moving once FYS automatically activates the motors.
+Note: When entering the Forward phase of FYS, it

+is important to set the transformer throttle at a high enough setting that will allow the engine to begin moving once FYS automatically activates the motors.
 Otherwise the engine will just sit still until you increase the transformer throttle setting on the transformer.
 However, don't set the throttle setting too high or the engine will go racing away faster than you might expect.